-Although such events may occur at any time and are difficult to quantify in advance, the probability of such early redemptions and renegotiations occurring is currently high due to the persistently low market interest rates.
+Although such events may occur at any time and are difficult to quantify in advance, the probability of such early redemptions and renegotiations occurring is potentially higher during an extended period of low interest rates.

 A high level of early redemptions and interest rate negotiations would reduce the return on the cover pool and, accordingly, may affect CRH's ability to maintain sufficient funds to meet its payment obligations under the covered bonds in the event of default by a borrower.